-Taking saunas are one of those things we can do!
+Taking the time to sit in a sauna a few times per week is one of those things we can do!
 And who doesn’t love a sauna?
-Like eating organic, enjoying some sunshine, avoiding plastics and buying organic make-up, saunas are easy to do and they are enjoyable (if you like it hot!).
+Like eating organic, enjoying some sunshine, or even a regular liver detox, saunas are easy to do and they are enjoyable (if you like it hot!).

-And you’ve probably already heard that saunas are great for detoxing, but you may not know just how powerful it can be, or that there are a few different types of sauna, not just the regular “steam room” type.
-Let’s take a look at the difference between sauna types, why it’s so good for you, and the do’s and don’t’s of therapeutic sauna.
+And you’ve probably already heard that saunas are great for detoxing, but you may not know just how powerful it can be, or that there are a few different types of sauna – not just the regular “steam room” type.
+Let’s take a look at the differences in sauna types, why any sauna has benefits, and the do’s and don’ts of a therapeutic sauna.

 Different Types Of Sauna

-Classic Sauna – this the original type of sauna, invented in Finland over 2000 years ago and brought into US culture in 1638 by Finnish settlers in Delaware County.
-The hallmarks of a classic sauna are a wood-lined enclosed space with either a fire stove or electric stove that heats up the space.
+The original type of sauna, was invented in Finland over 2000 years ago and brought into US culture in 1638 by Finnish settlers in Delaware County.
+The hallmarks of a traditional sauna are a wood-lined enclosed space with either a fire stove or electric stove that heats up the space.
 It may be used as a dry sauna (high heat and low humidity) or steam sauna, (which is not as hot but increases perspiration) by pouring water on the rocks heated by the stove.
 This type of heat only penetrates the first few millimeters of skin, and only about 5% of the sweat produced by it is toxins.
 Also, it’s hard to stay in such high heat environments for very long.

-Infrared Sauna – this is a fairly new technology that harnesses the power of infrared energy to penetrate the body and induce sweating from the inside out.
-Infrared energy is not visible to the human eye, but our bodies know what to do with it!
+This is a fairly new technology that harnesses the power of infrared energy to penetrate the body and induce sweating from the inside out.
+Infrared light is not visible to the human eye, but our bodies know what to do with it!
 Over 75% of the sun’s light is infrared and we absorb this energy and radiate it through our bodies to power many important processes.
 IR penetrates the tissues of the body to a depth of around 1.5 inches, heating up the insides of the cells which stimulates the release of toxins.
 The sweat from an IR sauna is up to 20% toxins!
-And Clear light Infrared Saunas are one of the best companies out there.
+And Clearlight® Infrared Saunas is one of the best companies out there.

 An infrared sauna in your local spa is usually composed of carbon fiber panels inside a wooden enclosure that emit far infrared energy.
-They don’t create as much heat as a classic sauna (so you can stay in longer), have greater benefits and use much less energy to power.
+They don’t create as much heat as a regular sauna (so you can stay in longer), have greater benefits and use much less energy to power.
 For home use, there are those that use the big red near infrared bulbs instead, which generate more heat and use more power.
-Check out Clearlight Infrared Saunas if you are thinking about putting one in your home.

-Classic sauna has enough boast-worthy benefits to impress anyone, but infrared takes it to a whole other level.
-Here’s a list of some of the associated benefits with each type.
+A classic sauna has enough boast-worthy benefits to impress anyone, but infrared takes it to a whole other level.
+Here’s a list of some of the associated health benefits with each type.

 Classic Sauna Benefits

-Sauna is soothing and relaxing for tired muscles and after strenuous exercise, and offers great pain relief for inflammatory conditions like arthritis.
-It causes the heart to exert itself mildly which strengthens the cardiovascular system, and improves circulation as blood vessels expand to allow blood flow to the skin, which keeps the organs at a steady temperature.
+A sauna is soothing and relaxing for tired muscles after strenuous exercise, and offers great pain relief for conditions like arthritis and fibromyalgia.
+It causes the heart rate to go up mildly which strengthens the cardiovascular system, and improves circulation as blood vessels expand to allow blood flow to the skin, which keeps the organs at a steady temperature.

 It improves our resistance to bugs and kills cancer cells by simulating a false fever (by raising the core body temperature slightly).
-It also helps to improve immunity, increases production of white blood cells and is usually a safe adjunct to cancer treatment.
+It also helps to improve the immune system, increases production of white blood cells (which promotes faster wound healing), and is usually a safe adjunct to cancer treatment.

-Sauna is good for the skin!
-The high heat that brings all that blood to the surface of the skin promotes cell growth, opens up the pores to allow detoxing and enhances collagen production.
-And speaking of detoxing – considering we usually expel up to 30% of our body’s wastes through the skin it’s no wonder that sauna helps to improve this function.
-The detox benefits extend to the kidneys (and other detox organs) as they have to work much less to excrete toxins when saunas are used regularly.
+Using a sauna is also good for the skin.
+The high heat that brings all that blood to the surface of the skin promotes cell growth, opens up the pores to allow detoxification and enhances collagen production.
+And speaking of detoxing – considering we usually expel up to 30% of our body’s wastes through the skin it’s no wonder that a sauna helps to improve this function.
+The detoxifying benefits extend to the kidneys (and other detox organs) because they have to work much less to excrete toxins when someone uses a sauna regularly.
 People with kidney trouble could benefit especially from this.

-It also burns calories!
-Classic saunas burn on average 300 calories per session.
-While you do lose weight in a sauna, don’t rely on that because mostly it’s just water.
-However, sauna does stimulate the metabolism which extends benefits beyond the time you’re in the sauna.
+A sauna can be used to burn calories too.
+Conventional saunas burn on average 300 calories per session.
+While weight loss can happen in a sauna, don’t rely on that because it’s mostly water.
+However, a sauna does stimulate the metabolism which extends benefits beyond the time you’re in the sauna.

 Infrared Sauna Benefits

-Infrared saunas offer all the benefits listed above, but with much more healing potential as the energy penetrates much deeper into the body and stimulates many more processes.
-Near infrared actually offers more benefits than far infrared because it penetrates deeper into the tissues – up to 3 inches.
-Typically, a near infrared sauna will also have much lower EMF’s than far infrared, and if you are seeking out a model for home use or at a spa for regular use, it’s wise to check for this element.
+The benefits of infrared saunas match all the ones listed above, but with much more healing potential.
+This is because the infrared technology penetrates much deeper into the body and stimulates many more processes.
+Near infrared light actually offers more benefits than far infrared because it penetrates deeper into the tissues—up to 3 inches.

-- Blood pressure reduction – studies show that one hour can reduce blood pressure significantly and that blood viscosity also improved.
+- Blood pressure reduction – studies show that one hour can reduce blood pressure significantly and that blood viscosity can also be improved.

-- Healing for respiratory conditions and inflammation as it kills bacteria and viruses that cause infection as well as mobilizing mucus from the lungs.
+- Healing for respiratory conditions and inflammation.
+Far infrared saunas kill bacteria and viruses that cause infection as well as mobilize mucus from the lungs.

 - Weight management – burns up to 200-600 calories per hour.

-- Open up pores that haven’t been functioning well to expel toxins, dirt and makeup buildup.
+- Opens up pores that haven’t been functioning well to expel toxins, dirt and makeup buildup.
 Helps with scar tissue healing and acne.

 - Neutralizes blood toxicity and promotes healthy arteries.